dexvoid-git/Dex-Player/README.md

 ---

-Project Status
+## Project Status

-Dex Player is currently in active development.
+«Dex Player is currently in development.»

-Features, UI elements and internal architecture may change as development continues.
+The application is continuously evolving, so features, design elements and internal architecture may change during development.

 ---

-License
+## License

 Dex Player is closed-source software.

-The source code, assets, designs and other original content of this project may not be copied, modified, redistributed, republished or used in other projects without explicit permission from the author.
+The source code, assets, designs and other original content contained in this repository are proprietary to the author.

+You may not:

+- Copy the source code
+- Modify or redistribute the project
+- Republish the application or its assets
+- Use the source code in another project
+- Sell or commercially distribute any part of the project

+without explicit permission from the author.

 All rights reserved.